limbernie/limbernie.github.io/_posts/2019-11-10-jarvis-htb-walkthrough.md

 # python -m SimpleHTTPServer 80
 ```

-Finally, let\'s download the file.
+Finally, let's download the file.

 <a class="image-popup">
 ![324934ad.png](/assets/images/posts/jarvis-htb-walkthrough/324934ad.png)
 </a>

 We need to `chmod` the file to be executable as well.
-I\'ll leave that as an exercise.
-Once that\'s done, we can run the reverse shell over to us.
+I'll leave that as an exercise.
+Once that's done, we can run the reverse shell over to us.

 <a class="image-popup">
 ![62b3a175.png](/assets/images/posts/jarvis-htb-walkthrough/62b3a175.png)